Larney11/OAC_Workshop/Lab4.md

 You can export one or more of your project's visualizations, canvases, or stories as a Portable Document Format (PDF), PowerPoint (PPT) file or e-mail.

 Select the visualization you want to export and click Menu or right-click and click _Share_, then select As PDF or As PPT.
-Alte_rnatively, click _Share Project_ on the project toolbar and _select File_.
+Alternatively, click _Share Project_ on the project toolbar and _select File_.

 <div style="text-align:center"><img src="./images/lab4_image1.png" /></div>